graalvm/workshops/native-image/what-the-dickens/README.md

 echo $((size_in_bytes/1024/1024))
 ```

-The container image size we saw in our experiments was 188MB.
+The container image size we saw in our experiments was 562MB.

+Stop your container (using Ctrl-C) before moving onto the next step.

-## **STEP 5**: Building a Mostly Static Executable and Packaging it in a Distroless Image
+## **STEP 5**: Building a Mostly-Static Executable and Packaging it in a "Distroless" Container Image

 Let's recap, again, what you have done: